 Technology/ innovation/ Changes Description Processes impacted by the technology Examples (links) 3D Printing Additive manufacturing allows the production of new personalized materials while reducing the cost and the waste of common manufacturing process.
 In textile industry, the technique is still incipient.
 Materials and Additive techniques must evolve for the textile industry.
 Fabrics manufacturing, garments production.
 Zer Collection Tracking systems for textiles Tracking systems allows following all the steps and materials in a product by using Blockchain or similar technologies.
 The use of this information could lead to a better management of the distribution or the recycling of the components in the textile products and byproducts.
-All the textile chain: from materials to end life. https://retexcycle.com/ Trick Artificial intelligence Artificial Intelligence could analyze, execute, predict or conclude.
-Besides, and All the production chain Gnoss IndesIA or oroduction parallel to the software design, it is necessary to include and manage the • · · · · · · · , and quality system.
-These technologies are a helpful departments instrument but require a constant update in industry and manage of the data.
+All the textile chain: from materials to end life. https://retexcycle.com/ Trick Artificial Artificial Intelligence could analyze, All the production chain Gnoss intelligence execute, predict or conclude.
+Besides, and IndesIA for production and quality parallel to the software design, it is necessary to include and manage the system.
+These technologies are a helpful instrument but require a constant update and manage of the data.